LeeDark/go-web-labs/PLAN.md

 Do not read it as an isolated pilgrimage.
 Use it as a practical reference while implementing real tasks.
 Books are useful.
 Worship is extra and usually billable to nobody.

+This stage covers the API core track in `books/lets-go-further`: project structure, JSON, validation, migrations, CRUD, filtering, sorting, pagination, and API-focused notes.
+Stage 8 uses the same folder later for production-oriented notes and checklists.

 ### What to do

 - Study API project structure.